 This project takes place in southern Seneca County, including the towns of Covert, Lodi, Ovid, and Romulus.
 The residents in these areas recognized that the distance between communities can lead to isolating and sedentary lifestyles, especially for elderly and low-income individuals.
 Many residents have participated in Resident Health Promotion Projects in which they design and implement small-scale health projects themselves to improve some aspect of community health and well-being.
 Residents in Project STEPS have also organized around conservation of natural resources and wildlife.
 They have partnered with agencies such as the Cayuga/Seneca Community Action Agency which expanded the South County Transportation Corps that provides rides for residents who need access to health-related appointments and destinations.
 Project STEPS has secured in-kind donations of more than $14,000 from local businesses for Community Garden Projects, and additional funding such as a Catholic Campaign for Human Development Grant of more than $2,000 to establish a Lodi Food Pantry in 2015.

-Project SOAR (Strengthening Our Area Resident) Galen-Savannah Neighborhood Health Improvement Project
+Project SOAR (Strengthening Our Area Residents) Galen-Savannah Neighborhood Health Improvement Project

 The Wayne County towns of Galen and Savannah, including the Village of Clyde and hamlet of Savannah, are the sites for this initiative.
 Project SOAR has empowered residents to work together and collaborate with organizations, businesses, and institutions to improve the health of the community.
 Resident-driven projects are helping to: improve social and physical health through increased access to physical activity; improve economic health through art, history and eco-tourism; and to create Healthy Spaces through Complete Streets and beautification of public spaces.
 In 2018, the Governors Empire State Trail initiative will begin work on the Galen-Savannah Erie Canal Trail section to help improve economic health through eco-tourism by attracting cyclists to downtown Savannah.
 This resident-driven effort has leveraged a $250,000 State grant to re-deck a bridge on the Erie Canal Trail gap in Galen.